Child Friendly Cities Initiative (CFCI) | Minneapolis

 Members of our Minneapolis Youth Congress would also like to invite you to this CFCI gathering.
 Hear directly from them on why child rights matter and why this gathering is important.
 Click on 1 of the 3 videos below.

 UNICEF’s Child Friendly Cities Initiative (CFCI) represents a community-based commitment to elevating and prioritizing the voices of children in local governance and decision-making.
 On February 14, 2020, Mayor Jacob Frey signed the City on as one of the first pilot cities in the U.S. The City is officially a pilot city and does not receive the designation as a Child Friendly City Candidate until an application is submitted and approved.

 UNICEF's CFCI was launched globally in 1996 to protect children’s rights in an increasingly urbanized and decentralized world.
 Although it started in 1996, no U.S city has signed on until now with reinvigorated energy and support from UNICEF USA.
 The initiative brings UNICEF together with local stakeholders to establish safer, more just, equitable, inclusive and child-responsive cities and communities around the world.
 Since its inception, CFCI has been adopted in over 3,000 municipalities in more than 40 countries.

 CFCI uses the UN Convention on the Rights of the Child as a framework to help local governments prioritize the needs of children and young people and elevate the voices of youth in local governance and decision-making.

-We are an emerging and growing coalition of public and community entities that’s focused on three areas of work:
+We are an emerging and growing coalition of public and community entities that’s focused on four areas of work: